The-Blooket-Community/Blooket-Cheats-Plus/README.md

 <details><summary><h3>Who made/got those custom blooks in the get more blooks hack?</h3></summary>

 The majority of those blooks are from Blacket and Pixelit, the rest were made from iBlooket, applesaucy411 (Reddit), DDragonYT (Reddit), Cerulean_MC (Reddit), and gengarfromfnaf (Discord).
-Ploopit Blooks are coming soon! triangulet maybe... (slim chance)
+Ploopit Blooks are coming soon! maybe triangulet... (slim chance)
 </details>